ianchak/stati/docs-site/site/getting-started/quick-start.md

 npm run dev
 ```

-This will:

-- Start the development server (usually on http://localhost:3000)
+- Start the development server (usually on [http://localhost:3000](http://localhost:3000))
 - Watch for file changes
 - Automatically reload the browser when you make changes

-Open your browser and navigate to the URL shown in the terminal (typically http://localhost:3000).
+Open your browser and navigate to the URL shown in the terminal (typically [http://localhost:3000](http://localhost:3000)).

 ## Step 4: Edit Your First Page